 Emma Kinloch BAHons (Oxon), MSc

 Emma Kinloch founded a London based Head and Neck cancer support group in 2014 and in 2015 joined the National Cancer Research Institute's ('NCRI') Head and Neck Group.
-In 219 she was appointed the NCRI Consumer Forum Chair and subsequently the co-Chair of the Salivary Gland Cancer workstream.
-Emma is a patient group (or ePAG) member of the Head and Neck EURACAN domain and sits on the ePAG Steering Committee.
+In 2019 she was appointed the NCRI Consumer Forum Chair and subsequently the co-Chair of the Salivary Gland Cancer workstream.
+Emma is a patient group advisor to the Head and Neck EURACAN domain and sits on the ePAG Steering Committee.

 After graduating in Experimental Psychology from Corpus Christi College, Oxford, Emma pursued a successful career in finance for over two decades, working accross products in both Europe and Asia.
 She embarked on a PhD in Occupational Health Psychology, focusing on Head and Neck Cancer and Work, having completed a related Masters’ degree in Occupational Psychology, in 2016 at the University of London.
 Emma holds a MSc in Criminology from the London School of Economics and is a fully qualified PADI Scuba Diving Instructor.
 She enjoys hill walking, dog training and wild swimming.

 Dr Robert Metcalf MB ChB PhD MRCP